RyanZim/onessg/README.md

 </body>
 </html>
 ```

+A few things to note:

+- The default title from `src/_defaults.yaml` has been applied.
+- The default author from `src/_defaults.yaml` has been overridden by the one in `src/subdirectory/_defaults.yaml`.
-Note that the default title from **src/_defaults.yaml** has been applied.
-The `rmWhitespace` option also is in effect.
+- The `rmWhitespace` option from `src/_defaults.yaml` is also in effect.

 **Hooray!** You are now a certified onessg user! :mortar_board: